The Hidden Cost of Using Everyday Bills Like Netflix and Rent to Boost Your Credit Score

-Credit bureaus, credit-scoring agencies and fintech companies have devised a slew of new credit-building programs in recent years that are marketed as ways to juice your credit score by factoring in on-time payments for everyday bills, such as rent, utilities or even Netflix.
+Credit bureaus, credit-scoring agencies and fintech companies have devised a slew of credit-building programs in recent years that are marketed as ways to juice your credit score by factoring in on-time payments for everyday bills, such as rent, utilities or even Netflix.
 Sometimes the score increase is immediate, according to the advertisements.

+Some come at a literal cost due to their fees.
 But even if you pay, there’s no guarantee that your score will actually improve, experts say, and the extra financial data that you share could end up being used against you.

 “You might provide all that access, and you might not get any boost at all,” Jones says.
 “But what is sure is that you've given up your data, and you probably didn't read the terms of use — what they can do with that data, how long they can keep it or what other purposes they might come up with.”